timotto/mosquitto-go-auth/README.md

 ### Requirements

-This package uses `Go modules` to manage dependencies, `dep` is no longer supported.
+This package uses `Go modules` to manage dependencies.
 As it interacts with `mosquitto`, it makes use of `cgo`.
 Also, it (optionally) uses Redis for cache purposes.